What is iOS? Unveiled in 5 Minutes: Key Features & Uses

 Due to different interface requirements and compatibility standards, developers must use specific SDKs for each platform - the iOS SDK for iPhone apps- and the iPadOS SDK for iPad apps.

 In summary, while iOS and iPadOS share a common foundation, they are differentiated by their specific features and capabilities.
 They are designed to optimize the user experience on their respective devices - smartphones for iOS and tablets for iPadOS.
 This includes differences in multitasking abilities, accessory support, and application compatibility, reflecting the unique use cases and hardware specifications of iPhones and iPads.
+This helps when you want to export the clip, send it quickly, and avoid another round of cleanup edits.
+If the first method does not work, compare software version, device compatibility, and account status before repeating the same step.

 The Bottom Line